codeUPeth/contract-codeup/README.md

-## 💎 ButerinTower Smart Contract 💎
+## 💎 CodeUp Smart Contract 💎

-Welcome to **💎 ButerinTower 💎**, your portal to Ethereum's rich history and promising future! 🏰🚀
+Welcome to **💎 CodeUp 💎**, your portal to Ethereum's rich history and promising future! 🏰🚀

 ### 🎮 Game Mechanics 🎮

 1. **🏢 Building Tower 🏢**: Immerse yourself in Ethereum's journey✈️💵 by purchasing tower floors using **ETH💎**.
 Each floor represents a milestone on Ethereum's roadmap.
-Explore Ethereum's past, present, and future as you ascend your tower! 🌆 The Buterin Tower boasts eight distinctive floors 👷🏽, each representing a pivotal stage in your ascent to greatness!
+Explore Ethereum's past, present, and future as you ascend your tower! 🌆 The CodeUp Tower boasts eight distinctive floors 👷🏽, each representing a pivotal stage in your ascent to greatness!
 Within these floors, you'll discover the opportunity to amplify your earnings by accommodating skilled coders 👨‍🚀.
 However, there's a crucial stipulation—you must populate each floor with five coders 👨‍🚀 before unlocking the next tier. 🧑‍💻🔑

 2. **💰 Earning Rewards 💰**: Your tower generates rewards in **Gas Coin 💵** over time.
 Claim these rewards regularly to fuel your Ethereum ambitions and advance further on the Ethereum roadmap! 💰✨
    ⚠️ Users must collect their earned rewards at least once every 24 hours to avoid missing out on potential rewards.⚠️